coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Optimisation.md

 The previous part of the course covered methods to solve systems of equations, allowing us to mathematically model a complex system and then get results from it.
 Optimisation is when we take one of these mathematical models and, when applied to some scenario, determine the best possible solution.
-For example, if we have a